Conflux-Chain/bug-bounty-program/README.md

 - Major logical errors in smart contracts
 - Vulnerabilities that could lead to large-scale fund losses

+Note: The determination of the reward amount is based on the price of CFX at the time this plan is released.
+If there is a significant change in the price of CFX, the reward amount will be adjusted accordingly.

 ## Participation Guidelines

 - Compliance: Please ensure your research and submissions comply with legal regulations and ethical standards.
 It is prohibited to conduct any destructive testing or attacks.